 In the first instance we ask that you complete and submit a pre-adoption questionnaire.

-We will endeavour to contact you within 48 hours of its submission, but please be aware at times we can be inundated with calls so it could take a little longer.
+We will endeavour to contact you within a few days of its submission, but please be aware at times we can be inundated with calls so it could take a little longer.
 You are, of course, welcome to contact us to follow up your submission if we have not been able to get back to you within that time.

 Below is a detailed outline of how you can expect your enquiry to be dealt with.

 Greyhound Gap not only prides itself on the care given at time of homing but also on its support service to adopters once their new hound arrives home.
 Many people are prompted to ring Greyhound Gap as they have seen a specific dog in our care who they feel would be a good fit into their home and lifestyle.
 However, we feel it is necessary to point out that this is not always the case.
 To allow us to make an informed decision along with a potential adopter we tend to go through the process without keeping a specific dog in mind.